 The Faculty of Sciences at the University of Balamand offers graduate degrees in most of its Departments.
 The graduate program follows the American style and relies heavily on research while building the theoretical knowledge through advanced course work.
 The Faculty grants Master's degrees in Biology, Chemistry, Computer Science, Environmental Sciences, and Mathematics with several specialties in each field.
-To earn a Master's degree, a student must successfully complete 30 credits of course work and research/training approved by the Department.
+To earn a Master's degree, a student must successfully complete 30 credits of course work and research/training approved by the Department, as well as a free one-credit Master's Thesis / Project Seminar Course (LISP 400) that must be completed prior to Thesis/Project registration.